tarunvinodhkumar/Medical-Assistant-using-GenAI-Gemini-/README.md

 2. Input a medical query following the provided guidelines.
 3. Click the "Generate Response" button to obtain a detailed medical response.

-## Contributing

-Contributions to the Medical Query Generator are welcome!
-If you have suggestions, enhancements, or bug fixes, please follow the steps below:

-1. Fork the project.
-2. Create your feature branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

-## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.